csuhawk/RAIDiator/README.md

 RAIDiator
 =========

-A simple Programm to Calculate HDD-Sapce usage with different RAID Levels
+A simple Programm to Calculate HDD-Space usage with different RAID Levels